The University of British Columbia

 Government invests in UBC’s circular economy initiative

-NSERC CREATE funding awarded to UBCO for the first time
+NSERC CREATE in immersive technologies awarded to UBCO

 Research Stories